WSU-kduncan/ceg3120-cicd-Saucy-tgossett/project4/README-CI.md

 CMD ["ng", "serve", "-o", "--host", "0.0.0.0"]
 ```
 [Building a Dockerfile]
 In this example `ADD` was used instead of `COPY` so `angular-bird.zip` could be copyed from a specified location without already haveing to be unzipped.
 Its best practice to use `COPY` unless you specifically need the archive-extracting or URL-downloading features of `ADD`.
-Head to [Copy a Zip into Dockerfile](https://stackoverflow.com/questions/65066846/dockerfile-copy-zip-and-open-it).
+Head to [ADD vs. COPY](https://phoenixnap.com/kb/docker-add-vscopy#:~:text=In%20the%20part%20where%20their,remote%20location%20via%20a%20URL.).

 ##### **Building the Image**